Democrats say Justice Department whistleblowers to testify

 Tensions have been high between Barr and the House panel ever since the attorney general declined to show up at a 2019 hearing on special counsel Robert Mueller’s report.
 Since then, committee Democrats have repeatedly said that Barr was politicizing the department as a way to protect Trump, including by overruling prosecutors to lower the amount of prison time it would seek for Trump confidant Roger Stone and by requesting the dismissal of its own criminal case against former Trump administration national security adviser Michael Flynn.
 Nadler said the panel would file an amicus brief in the Flynn case.

-Nadler also criticized Barr for his role on Monday as officers under federal command used tear gas to force back peaceful demonstrators outside the White House so Trump could walk to a nearby church and pose with a Bible.
+Nadler also criticized Barr for his role on Monday as officers under federal command used smoke canisters and pepper balls to force back peaceful demonstrators outside the White House so Trump could walk to a nearby church and pose with a Bible.
 Barr was part of Trump’s entourage and was in Lafayette Park watching the demonstrations just before officers pushed back the crowd.

-Barr told Congress he couldn’t find the time to testify because of the coronavirus pandemic, Nadler said, “but took the time to tour the peaceful protests at Lafayette Park just minutes before riot police fired tear gas into the crowd.”
+Barr told Congress he couldn’t find the time to testify because of the coronavirus pandemic, Nadler said, “but took the time to tour the peaceful protests at Lafayette Park” before the chaos unfolded.

 Barr ordered law enforcement officials to clear the park, a person familiar with the matter told The Associated Press.
 The person could not discuss the matter publicly and spoke to AP on condition of anonymity.